Kegbot/kegberry/support.md

   feature: abstract-3.jpg
 ---

 Need help with your Kegberry install?
 The best place to start is the [Kegberry Forum](http://forum.kegbot.org/discussions/kegbot-kegberry), where you can connect with other users.
+We're also [on Twitter](http://twitter.com/Kegbot) for your tweet-sized questions.

 Other options: